Frequently Asked Questions

 What is the starting salary and earning potential for this field?

 A new graduate seeking employment as a diagnostic medical sonographer can expect to earn nearly $20 per hour.
+Per the Society of Diagnostic Medical Sonography website, the median salary for sonographers is $78,520 per year.

 How can I get started?